-Different insect species produce different types and amounts of defensive compounds, so the composition of the frass can vary depending on the insect species used (Ray et al., 2016).
-A greenhouse experiment to measure frass-induced plant defenses of maize, rice, cabbage and tomato plants showed that caterpillar frass-induced plant defenses are specific to each host-herbivore system and can induce herbivore or pathogen defense responses in the host plant depending on the composition of the frass deposited, the plant organ where it is deposited, and the insect species (Poveda, 2021; Ray et al., 2016).
-However, another study found that herbivore performance on maize plants was enhanced due to biochemical cues that suppressed herbivore defenses (Ray et al., 2015).
+Different insect species produce different types and amounts of defensive compounds, so the composition of frass can vary depending on the insect species used (Ray et al., 2016).
+A greenhouse experiment to measure frass-induced plant defences of maize, rice, cabbage and tomato plants showed that caterpillar frass-induced plant defences are specific to each host-herbivore system and can induce herbivore or pathogen defence responses in the host plant depending on the composition of the frass deposited, the plant organ where it is deposited, and the insect species (Poveda, 2021; Ray et al., 2016).
+However, herbivore performance on maize plants was enhanced due to biochemical cues that suppressed herbivore defences (Ray et al., 2015).

-Overall, these findings suggest that soil amendment with raw BSFF, at least under the conditions tested in this study, may have a detrimental effect on the herbivore performance, while the use of raw MWF may have a protective effect.
-However, the mechanisms that underpin these results and the factors that may have promoted herbivore performance in raw MWF amendment need more studies.
-The results of our study align with certain prior research, while contradicting others, as anticipated because of the differences in the frass origins and quality employed in this study and those conducted earlier.
+Overall, our findings indicate that soil amendment with raw BSFF has a detrimental effect on herbivore performance, while the use of raw MWF may have a protective effect.
+The mechanisms that underpin these results and the factors that may have promoted herbivore performance soil amended with raw MWF need further study.
+The results of our study align with certain prior reports, while contradicting others, as anticipated because of the differences in the frass origins and quality employed in this study and those reported previously.
 This discrepancy highlights the need for additional research to explain the findings and broaden our understanding of the potential of frass application for soil enhancement and plant growth promotion.

-A fascinating and potentially beneficial finding from the present study is that the process of incubating and composting raw frass prevented the inhibition of plant growth.
+A fascinating finding from the present study is that the process of incubating and composting raw frass alleviated the inhibition of plant growth.
 Incubating MWF in the soil before sowing B. rapa seeds resulted in a larger plant leaf area compared to the NoFrass control.
-Furthermore, composted BSFF and MWF significantly increased the number of leaves per plant, with the highest value for MWF.
-Frass contains macronutrients like N, P, and K, micronutrients, and beneficial microbes.
+Furthermore, composted BSFF and MWF significantly increased the number of leaves per plant.
+Frass contains macronutrients like N, P, K, micronutrients, and beneficial microbes.
 Adding frass to the soil makes these nutrients more readily available to the plants, which in turn may improve plant growth (Gärttling & Schulz, 2022; Gebremikael et al., 2022; Houben et al., 2020; Poveda, 2021; Poveda et al., 2019).
 The use of organic fertilisers like animal manure and compost has been found to increase soil fertility and plant growth, which is consistent with our finding.
 Using organic fertilisers has been shown to improve plant growth and yield by increasing soil organic matter, nutrient availability, and water-holding capacity (Bashir et al., 2021; Rayne & Aula, 2020).
-In all, it seems probable that the incubation of frass, particularly MWF, in the soil before sowing B. rapa seeds enhanced plant growth in our study.
-This could be attributed to various potential benefits of frass incubation such as increased nutrient availability, better soil structure, and the promotion of microorganisms beneficial to soil health and plant growth (Ahmad et al., 2016).
+Incubation of frass, particularly MWF, in the soil before sowing B. rapa seeds enhanced plant growth in our study.
+This could be attributed to e.g. increased nutrient availability, better soil structure, and the promotion of microorganisms beneficial to soil health and plant growth (Ahmad et al., 2016).
 Interestingly, the incubation of frass in the soil did not significantly affect the time until flowering of B. rapa.
 This suggests that the effects of frass on plant growth and development may be more pronounced during the vegetative stage of growth than during the reproductive stage.
 It is worth noting that the effects of frass on plant growth and development may be influenced by a variety of factors, such as the type and amount of frass, the plant species, and the environmental conditions.
 Therefore, caution should be taken when extrapolating these results to other systems or contexts.